 2. “From the Dining Table” by Harry Styles

-“From the Dining Table” is a quiet breakdown of loneliness and emotional distance.
+“From the Dining Table” is a quiet breakdown of loneliness.
 The lyrics are soft, but the pain is sharp, much like the still sadness running through “Bad Dreams.”

-“I Canโt Make You Love Me” hits that painful wall where love ends but the feelings donโt.
-It shares the same emotional weight and helplessness found in “Bad Dreams.”
+“I Can’t Make You Love Me” is a classic song about that painful wall where love ends but the feelings don’t.

 4. “Another Love” by Tom Odell